Julius Cole Rassin, smiling with his banjo: polaroid with his name and dates handwritten below the photo, resting on a dark wood desk.

 “This song is about everyone who is Broken and Lost at some point in their lives.”

-Cole Rassin · Broken and Lost, 2013
+Julius Cole Rassin · Broken and Lost, 2013

-Every guitar we donate, every therapist we fund, every instrument placed in a rehab hospital or SHORE program classroom, carries Cole’s name.
+Every guitar we donate, every therapist we fund, every instrument placed in a rehab hospital or SHORE program classroom, carries his name.
 The songs on his channel are still there.
 The ones Hannah finished are still playing.

-Cole wrote for everyone broken and lost at some point.
+He wrote for everyone broken and lost at some point.

 In his own words

-Cole at work, 2011 to 2014.
+Julius Cole at work, 2011 to 2014.

 From his original YouTube songs and a high-school musical.
-Quotes below are Cole’s own words, lyric excerpts, and biographical context.
+Quotes below are Julius Cole’s own words, lyric excerpts, and biographical context.

 His music